 Affordable dental implants – can it really be?

 For instance, let’s say you’re a young individual, in your 20’s or possibly 30’s; heck, let’s say you’re 50 or younger.
 50 is still young, right?
-For one reason or another you have the need of removing a tooth, several teeth, or you already have lost teeth due to one of life’s general mishaps.
+Anyway, for one reason or another you have need of removing a tooth, several teeth, or you already have lost teeth due to one of life’s general mishaps.
 Being so young, you really want to maintain full functionality of your mouth, not to mention the emotional scarring that can take place due to missing any number of your oral digits.
 What are the options available to you?

 You could just say, “c’est la vie” and live out the rest of your life with missing teeth.
 While this is a definite option, if you are in any way missing your front teeth, this in itself could take a large toll on you, not only emotionally, but financially as well.
 If you think you would be saving money by simply walking around toothless, chances are you’re sadly mistaken.
 Missing prominent teeth can lead to a poor self-image, which can have a negative effect not only in your personal and social life, but in your professional life as well.
 Poor job performance, depression and anxiety are all real-world possibilities of a bad self-image due to missing teeth.